-We’ve compiled five important ways to give life to your portal’s launch and beyond, based on successful implementations.
+We’ve compiled five important ways to give life to your portal’s launch and beyond, based on successful enterprise portal implementations.

 A modern web CMS portal will enable detailed content personalisation for all end users, whether they be employees, contractors, students, parents, members, customers, dealers, suppliers, board members or any other stakeholder.

 Portal content and structures can be tailored in a number of ways, including customised news, calendar events, menu items and navigation, and content itself.